7shoe/HPC_in_Finance/Assignment_3/README.md

 - data parallelism: execute the **same operation** on **different data**
 - [SIMT](https://en.wikipedia.org/wiki/Single_instruction,_multiple_threads) (single instruction, multiple threads): Noticably, all "threads" are executed in lock-step.
 Popular on general-purpose computing on graphics processing units (GPGPU).

+The major drawback is the transfer of data in between memories of host and device.
+This tens to be expensive.

 ### Interlude: `malloc`
 A construct of c++ that allocates size bytes of uninitialized storage.
 If allocation succeeds, it returns a pointer that is suitably aligned for any object type.